DanieleGotti/Food_Delivery_Time_Prediction/README.md

 # 🛵 Food Delivery Time Prediction
 ### *Statistical Learning Project — 2025*

 ---

-## 📊 Overview
-Predicting food delivery times is crucial for enhancing customer satisfaction and optimizing logistics.
-This project explores a real-world dataset to build a predictive model using machine learning techniques.
-We aim to estimate delivery times based on key contextual features.

----

 ## 📁 Dataset
 🔗 [**Kaggle: Food Delivery Time Prediction Dataset**](https://www.kaggle.com/datasets/denkuznetz/food-delivery-time-prediction/data)

-This dataset provides rich information on food delivery scenarios, with features that reflect the complexity of real-world logistics such as weather, traffic, vehicle types, and courier experience.
+This dataset is designed for predicting food delivery times based on various influencing factors such as distance, weather, traffic conditions, and time of day.
+It offers a practical and engaging challenge for machine learning practitioners, especially those interested in logistics and operations research.

+---

 ### 🔍 Key Features:
 | Feature | Description |